What it’s like to live in Amsterdam as an expat?

 When we arrived there, I couldn’t feel my face and hands for a long, long time!
 On the next day, I had back pain, and my cheeks were burned!
 It wasn’t nice back then, but today I laugh when I think about it.

 16. Did you change your perspective about Amsterdam after living here?

 When you move to a city, you have no idea how that place really is.
-I had a totally different perspective of the whole country actually, but it’s a slow process to learn how life goes in another culture and wonderful to fully experience it.
+I had a totally different perspective of the whole country, actually, but it’s a slow process to learn how life goes in another culture, and wonderful to experience it fully.

 17. What are your advice and tips for moving/ living in Amsterdam?

 First of all, learn the local language!

 Most parts of the locals speak English very well, but that’s not their native language.
 It’s not the government language, television, etc. No, it’s all in Dutch.